bookbot-kids/g2p_id/README.md

 ### Potential Improvements

 There is a ton of room for improvements, both from the technical and the linguistic side of the approaches.
 Consider that a failure of one component may cascade to an incorrect conclusion.
-For instance, an incorrect POS tag can lead to the wrong phoneme, ditto for incorrect LSTM prediction.
+For instance, an incorrect POS tag can lead to the wrong phoneme, ditto for incorrect BERT/LSTM prediction.
 We propose the following future improvements.

 - [ ] Use a larger pronunciation lexicon instead of having to guess.
 - [x] Find a larger homograph list.
-- [ ] Retrain LSTM model with embeddings.
-- [ ] Use contextual model instead of character-level RNNs.
+- [x] Use contextual model instead of character-level RNNs.
-- [ ] Consider hand-written rules for g2p conversion.
+- [x] Consider hand-written rules for g2p conversion.
 - [ ] Add to PyPI.

 ## References